alekskr/Who_wants_to_be_an_expert/README.md

-# Movie_expert
+# Who wants to be an expert
-Who Wants to be a Movie Expert? - GUI Application with PySide2
+Who Wants to be an Expert? - GUI Application with PySide2

 This game is a set of questions and four options for answering each question.
 To win you need to answer 10 questions and get 100 points.
 Wrong answer - the game is lost.